makersacademy/takeaway-challenge/README.md

 * I took care of preserving the ASCII art this time.

-* I have 4 classes: controller, order, menu, dish.
+* I have 5 classes: controller, order, menu, dish, messenger.
 * The Dish class represent..a dish.
 It has methods to return its name, and its price per portion.
+* The Messenger class wraps the Twilio interface up so that controller does not needs to take care of the setup.
-* The Controller class is the 'shop' itself, greeting the customer and taking care of communications
+* The Controller class is the 'shop' itself, greeting the customer and linking menu, orders and communicationl
 * The Controller knows about the menu of the day (Menu class) which has methods to show the dishes available in a human-readable form, and in an actual array
 * The Controller gets also loaded with a Order class, and creates new instances when greeting a customer
 * When a dish is added by selecting its corresponding number on the list and the amount wanted, it gets stored in the order and the total bill update_order